§ Trust Spanning Protocol (TSP) Specification

 can do send operation without prior preparation, or if this call is for the receiver and the corresponding TSP_TRANSPORT_RECEIVE

-can do receive operation ithout prior preparation, then this step can be skipped.
+can do receive operation without prior preparation, then this step can be skipped.
 If a caching mechanism is in use and the necessary access point is being cached, this step can be a NOP.

 TSP_TRANSPORT_SEND